-The rehabilitation bond for MIN5567, and the lease on which the Splitters Creek Evaporation Facility has been constructed was calculated in October 2014 and AUD748,000 was set aside.
+The rehabilitation bond for MIN5567 and lease on which the Splitters Creek Evaporation Facility has been constructed, was reviewed in 2017, and AUD748,000 was set aside.

-The total bond for MIN4464 and MIN5567 is AUD3.854M, with additional bonds to be linked to the Splitters Creek work plan that has been submitted for MIN5567.
+The total bond for MIN4464 and MIN5567 is AUD4.078 million, with additional bonds to be linked to the Splitters Creek Work Plan that has been submitted for MIN5567.